ballonyi/ScriptR/README.md

 If the CLOB shorter than 4000 char then no difference:
 ![](md/example2.jpg)

-If the CLOB longer than 4000 char then clob is splitted:
+CLOBs longer than 4000 char scripted as concatenated chunks.
 ![](md/example3.jpg)

-BLOB scripted in splitted RAW converted to hex, which concatenated using dbms_lob.append:
+BLOBs scripted as concatenated RAWs:
 ![](md/example4.jpg)

+### Note
+If scripted table contains many rows and/or huge LOBs, then large files can be generated.
+In this case consider to use Oracle Datapump instead.
+But if table contains long LOBs sparsely then ScriptR is a comfortable way.